JizongL/jizongL.github.io/resource.md

 ## Welcome to the TMM Geek Pathology review section

 I created this blog section mainly because it helps me to study and review the tremendous volume of information from my General
-Pathology course at UMMC.
-While it helps me a lot, I am not hesitate to share those resources with the others.
+Pathology course at [UMMC](https://www.umc.edu).
+While it helps me a lot, I am happy to share those resources with the others.
 Most of the items in this section are adapted from various sources I found from the the internet as well as from the awosome

 * [Robbins and Cotran Review of Pathology 3rd](http://www.amazon.com/Robbins-Cotran-Review-Pathology-ebook/dp/B004HD4UAM/ref=mt_kindle?_encoding=UTF8&me=) by KLATT & KUMAR